post revised and updated Mar 2018

 TWEAKING SOME PRACTICES: IT’S NOT ALL OR NOTHING

-Having discussed wider and strategic issues in the previous two articles in this series we thought it necessary in this article to provide some practical guidance for organisations about how to incorporate such activities into their operational activities.
-This is a process of making modifications and not necessarily making wholesale changes within your organisations or practice.
+Having discussed wider and strategic issues in the previous two articles in this series (Smart Cities: smarter VCSE and Digital governance) we thought it necessary in this article to provide some practical guidance for organisations about how to incorporate such activities into their operational activities.

 Websites are commonplace for most organisations and provide an excellent shop window for services and activities but do we make the best use of them, including to meet and collaborate with others?